promisegrid/promisegrid/README.md

-Through computational governance, tasks such as consensus finding, resource allocation, and policy enforcement can be implemented in a decentralized and programmatic fashion, reducing the need for buraucracy while improving the scalability and adaptability of governance mechanisms.
+Through computational governance, tasks such as consensus finding, resource allocation, and policy enforcement can be implemented in a decentralized and programmatic fashion, reducing the need for bureaucracy while improving the scalability and adaptability of governance mechanisms.

 ## Features